kyriosaa/itdl-biography/README.md

 ## About

 - A website that gives the biography of Lyn Shun-Lien Sung by incorporating different elements such as an AI chatbot using ChatGPT, image generation using DALL-E, and a notes editor.
-- Code written in JavaScript, CSS, SCSS, and HTML
+- JavaScript // HTML
+- React

 ## Features